 - ½ teaspoon salt

-- 2 tablespoons chili powder plus more to suit your taste
+- 2 tablespoons chili powder (chilli powder in British English) - plus more to suit your taste

 - ⅓ cup milk